Sanlung/django-tutorial-polls-site/README.md

 $ pip install -r requirements.txt
 ```

-In the `pollsite` directory run the following command to start the server:
+In the `pollsite/` directory run the following command to start the server:

 ```bash
 $ cd pollsite